xan1242/nfsc_fixstreakflares/README.md

 You can download a release package in the Releases tab and try it for yourself.

-Minimum requirement is that your GPU now supports pixel shader 3.0 and vertex shader 2.0 (which is practically any GPU in the last 10 years).

 The release package is compiled with VS2022, so you'll need the redistributables installed.

 As for what it looks like, if you've seen the 360 version, you've seen the PC version too.

 ![Streakflares](Screenshots/ss1.png)